-- If you stay at the hotel in the weekend, be sure not to miss the grandiose Sunday brunch at the Mirror Room, which must have been the most spectacular and best tasting brunch that I ever had during my extensive travels around the world.
-Ingredients are carefully selected from the slow food & living market held in the hotel’s courtyard, and honour the slow food & living principals of sustainable, local, organic and wholesome produce.
-There are several main courses to choose from, in addition to 6 different food stations serving everything from charcuterie and smoked fish, to cheese, breads, salads, yoghurts, juices, Perrier-Jouet champagne, a vast array of desserts, and even a chocolate fountain.
+- If you stay at the hotel in the weekend, be sure not to miss the grandiose Sunday brunch at the Mirror Room, which was the most spectacular and best tasting brunch I ever had during my extensive travels around the world.
+Ingredients are carefully selected from the slow food & living market held in the hotel’s courtyard, and honor the slow food & living principals of sustainable, local, organic and wholesome produce.
+There are several main courses to choose from, in addition to six different food stations serving everything from charcuterie and smoked fish, to cheese, breads, salads, yoghurts, juices, Perrier-Jouet champagne, a vast array of desserts, and even a chocolate fountain.

 - The staff provides impeccable service with a friendly, welcoming smile, as you would expect from a luxury hotel of this caliber.
 I also loved the smart, English uniforms for all of the personnel!